Byongho96/react-responsive-3d-carousel/README.md

 ## Installation

-Install the package with the following command. **React should be pre-installed**.
+Install the package with the following command. **React18 should be pre-installed**.

 ```bash
 npm install react-responsive-3d-carousel